MitrB/Territories/README.md

 Simulations of territories and nations.
 Currently it only makes Delaunay triangulations :)

 ## Dependencies
-install these before running

-1. python (obviously :p )
+Use `poetry` to run

+1. poetry install
-2. numpy
+2. poetry run delauny
-3. tkinter

 ## Running